FHICT-S-Siem/S3-SiemLucassen-HAP/portfolio.md

    - [You design and implement a semi automated software release process that matches the needs of the project context](#You-design-and-implement-a-semi-automated-software-release-process-that-matches-the-needs-of-the-project-context)
    - [You act in a professional manner during software development and learning](#You-act-in-a-professional-manner-during-software-development-and-learning)

-# Portfolio Semester 3
-Home assistant platform is made with React, Java Spring with microservice architecture and Python (with RabbitMQ communication) for the Jetson Nano scripts.

 ## The substantiation for using these technologies